xlwings/xlwings/docs/officejs_addins.rst

 In the body, as the first line in your ``script`` tag, you have to initialize Office.js.

-Usually, this is all you need to worry about, but if you want to block your addin from certain versions of Excel, ``Office.onReady()`` is where you would handle this, see `the official docs <https://learn.microsoft.com/en-us/office/dev/add-ins/develop/initialize-add-in>`_.
+Usually, this is all you need to worry about, but if you want to block your addin from running on certain versions of Excel, ``Office.onReady()`` is where you would handle this, see `the official docs <https://learn.microsoft.com/en-us/office/dev/add-ins/develop/initialize-add-in>`_.

 ➍ Add click event listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to know what should happen when you click the button, you need to attach an event listener to your button.
-In our case, we're telling the event listener to call the ``hello`` function when the button with the ``id=run`` is clicked.
+To define what should happen when you click the button, you need to attach an event listener to it.
+In our case, we're telling the event listener to call the ``hello`` function when the button with ``id=run`` is clicked.

 ❺ Use runPython
 ~~~~~~~~~~~~~~~

 To call a function of your backend, you have to provide the ``xlwings.runPython()`` function the respective URL.
 Use ``window.location.origin + /myendpoint`` instead of hardcoding the full URL.
+This will ensure that everything still works when you change the URL e.g., when moving from development to production.
 Note that ``runPython`` accepts optional arguments, such as ``auth`` to send an Authorization header:

 .. code-block:: js